Lectionary 150: History

 According to the colophon it was written by a presbyter called Constantine.

 The manuscript came from Constantinople.
 In 1677 John Covel, chaplain of the English embassy in Constantinople, purchased this manuscript.
 It was shown by him to John Mill (1645-1707), in London.
-From Covell it was purchased – together with other manuscripts – by Robert Harley, Earl of Oxford.
+From Covel it was purchased – together with other manuscripts – by Robert Harley, Earl of Oxford.

 It was collated by Bloomfield and examined by Woide.

 The manuscript is often cited in the critical editions of the Greek New Testament (UBS3).
 It is not cited in UBS4.

-The codex now is located in the British Library (Harley MS 5598).
+The codex is now located in the British Library (Harley MS 5598).